 No one tells you about the emotional and mental shock/changes that comes with being married.
 We watch movies and see photos of newly weds and it always seem so glamorous and perfect.

-But regardless of how perfect photos may appear and how glamorous movies make it seem, it can sometimes be an overwhelming experience.
+Regardless of how perfect photos may appear and how glamorous movies make it seem, it can sometimes be an overwhelming experience.

 One of the many things that you don’t see in pictures is the rollercoaster of emotions that will envelope you as a newly wed.
-I think said emotions are normal and I believe that being aware of them helps you prepare for what is to come.
+I think these emotions are normal and I believe that being aware of them helps you prepare for what is to come.

 So let me share a bit of the emotional train ride I had to navigate the day I got married.